-This Easy Pumpkin Cake is our favorite, fluffy, moist and absolutely delicious pumpkin cake.
-It has a tender, moist and delicate crumb.
-The marshmallow-like whipped cream cheese frosting takes it over the top.
+This Easy Pumpkin Cake is our favorite, fluffy, moist, and absolutely delicious.
+It’s perfectly spiced with a tender, moist, and delicate crumb.
+The marshmallow-like whipped cream cheese frosting takes this pumpkin cake recipe over the top.

 Easy pumpkin cake with marshmallow-like cream cheese frosting